Muabshirrao/project2/readme.md

 # new Project
-this is the new project i created in my local "VS-Code" just trying to learn vscode cle
+this is the new project i created in my local "VS-Code" just trying to learn vscode. created by:HONEY